aiidalab/aiidalab-docker-stack/README.md

 ```

 To build the images, run `doit build` (tested with *docker buildx* version v0.8.2).

+## Run automated tests

+To run tests, first build the images as described in the previous section.
+Then install the test dependencies with `pip install -r tests/requirements.txt`.
-You can then run automated tests with `doit tests`.
+Finall, run the automated tests with `doit tests`.

-For local testing, you can start the images with `doit up`, however please refer to the next section for a production-ready local deployment of AiiDAlab with aiidalab-launch.
+For manual testing, you can start the images with `doit up`, however please refer to the next section for a production-ready local deployment of AiiDAlab with aiidalab-launch.

 ## Run AiiDAlab in production